RetricSu/join-airdrop/README.md

 A JavaScript project for developing smart contracts on the CKB blockchain.

+The contract is a simple airdrop-lock contract that requires users to join first in order to get airdrop so that the minimal-cell providing problems can be solved.

+Compare to this contract, the AnyOneCanPay is a more general and maybe more powerful solution on such a problem, but this serves as a out-of-box solution specific for such an use case.

 ## Overview

 This project uses the CKB JavaScript VM (ckb-js-vm) to write smart contracts in typescript.
 The contracts are compiled to bytecode and can be deployed to the CKB blockchain.